numpy/numpy/doc/source/f2py/python-usage.rst

 .. note::

-   * When type-casting is required and there is possible loss of information via narrowing (e.g. when type-casting float to integer or complex to float), F2PY *does not* raise an exception.
+   * When type-casting is required and there is possible loss of information via narrowing e.g. when type-casting float to integer or complex to float, F2PY *does not* raise an exception.

      * For complex to real type-casting only the real part of a complex number is used.